 The three performers remain here performing to keep the zombies in the next chamber sedated, lest they break free of their prison and rampage.
-However, once the PCs observe the situation, then they have seen too much and must die.
+However, once the characters observe the situation, then they have seen too much and must die.

-These thieves-turned-musicians are armed with daggers and wear chain shirts.
-In addition, if the performers have been alerted to the PCs' presence ahead of time, they all take the time to poison their blades in preparation.
+These thieves-turned-musicians are armed with short swords and wear leather armor.
+In addition, if the performers have been alerted to the characters' presence ahead of time, they all take the time to poison their blades in preparation.